Cleavage (breasts)

-Cleavage is the narrow depression or hollow between the breasts of a woman.
-The superior portion of cleavage may be accentuated by clothing such as a low-cut neckline that exposes the division, and often the term is used to describe the low neckline itself, instead of the term décolletage.
-Joseph Breen, head of the U.S. film industry's Production Code Administration, coined the term in its current meaning when evaluating the 1943 film The Outlaw, starring Jane Russell.
+Cleavage, formally the intermammary cleft, is the narrow depression or hollow between the breasts of a woman.
+The superior portion of cleavage, to a greater or lesser extent, may be fashionably displayed through décolletage – using clothing such as a low-cut neckline to reveal the division.
+Joseph Breen, head of the U.S. film industry's Production Code Administration, coined the term cleavage when evaluating the 1943 film The Outlaw starring Jane Russell.
 The term was explained in Time magazine on August 5, 1946.
-It is most commonly used in the parlance of Western female fashion to refer to necklines that reveal or emphasize décolletage (display of the upper breast area).
+It is most commonly used in the parlance of female fashion of the West to refer to necklines that reveal or emphasize a display of the upper breast area, i.e., the term cleavage is used to describe the low neckline itself, instead of the term décolletage.

 The visible display of cleavage can provide erotic pleasure for those who are sexually attracted to women, though this does not occur in all cultures.
 Explanations for this effect have included evolutionary psychology and dissociation from breastfeeding.
-Since at least the 15th century, women in the Western world have used their cleavage to flirt, attract, make political statements (such as in the Topfreedom movement), and assert power.
-In several parts of the world, the advent of Christianity and Islam saw a sharp decline in the amount of cleavage which was considered socially acceptable.
-In many cultures today, cleavage exposure is considered unwelcome or is banned legally.
-In some areas like European beaches and among many indigenous populations across the world, cleavage exposure is acceptable; conversely, even in the Western world it is often discouraged in daywear or in public spaces.
+Since at least the 15th century, women in the Western world have used their cleavage to flirt, attract, make political statements (such as in the topfreedom movement), and assert power.
+In several parts of the world, the advent of Christianity and Islam led to a sharp decline in the amount of cleavage which was considered socially acceptable.
+In some cultures today, cleavage exposure is considered unwelcome, or is even legally banned by law.
+In the Western world it is often discouraged in daywear or in public spaces.
 In some cases, exposed cleavage can be a target for unwanted voyeuristic photography or sexual harassment.